Nik620/edX_Microsoft_DEV236x/README.md

 Project 3: Gives price for ordering cheese based on quantity.

 Project 4: Analyzes strings for type, and output whether big/small number, alphabetic, or multiple

+Final Project: Repeatedly takes user input (positive integer) and outputs the total when they decide to quit.